metomi/fcm/README.md

 # FCM

-FCM is a set of tools for managing and building source code.
+FCM: a modern Fortran build system, and wrappers to Subversion for scientific software development

 See <http://metomi.github.io/fcm/>.